abstractmachine/interaction-design-tools/00_writing/readme.md

 Markdown is not software, it is more of a standard for writing text, and can be used in many different tools, websites, and APIs.

 Markdown was originally designed for bloggers wishing to keep their text clean on their end (writer-oriented design tools), but with the possibility of easily converting said text into web pages with all the advantages that structured hypertext allows.
-From this original use-case, the simplicity and elegance of Markdown has allowed it to evolve into *the* de-facto, default format for all types of text documents: blogs, essays, chat discussions (cf. [Discord](https://support.discord.com/hc/en-us/articles/210298617-Markdown-Text-101-Chat-Formatting-Bold-Italic-Underline-)), documentation, and so on.
+From this original use-case, the simplicity and elegance of Markdown has allowed it to evolve into *the* de-facto, default format for all sorts of text documents: blogs, essays, chat discussions (cf. [Discord](https://support.discord.com/hc/en-us/articles/210298617-Markdown-Text-101-Chat-Formatting-Bold-Italic-Underline-)), documentation, and so on.

 Markdown was designed to be easily transformed into whatever final format you need to export to: .doc, .txt, .html, .pdf, .epub, etc. (cf. Pandoc, below).